Nuclear Science Week

 The first Nuclear Science Week (NSW) celebrations, 2010-2012, were held in late January.
 The national steering committee decided it was time to change in 2013, as the January timeframe proved too cold for some parts of the country to easily mount programming efforts.
 To ensure participation with all members of the national steering committee and industry partners – including all areas of power generation, nuclear medicine, national defense and teaching communities – Nuclear Science Week was officially moved to the third week of October.

 A number of local events take place all over the nation during Nuclear Science Week.
 It is celebrated in cities big and small, and any community is invited to get involved and host a Nuclear Science Week celebration.
 Each year a different city is chosen to host a “Big Event”, and smaller celebrations take place throughout the country.

 The first NSW was hosted in Albuquerque, NM, at the National Museum of Nuclear Science & History.
 The second year, in 2011, the Big Event took place on Capitol Hill in Washington D.C.
 In 2012, the Illinois Institute of Technology in Chicago hosted the main event, and in 2013 it was hosted in Aiken, SC.
 In 2014, the national event took place at the Pacific Science Center in Seattle, WA.
-In 2015, the national event took place in Knoxville, TN.
-The 2016 Big Event will take place in Wilmington, North Carolina.
+In 2015, the national event took place in Knoxville, TN, and in 2016, the Big Event took place in Wilmington, North Carolina.
 The 2017 Big Event will take place in Idaho Falls, Idaho.
 The 2018 Big Event will come back to Albuquerque, New Mexico, for the ninth celebration!

 As each event passes on to the next, Nuclear Science Week continues to grow and continues to tell the story of the nuclear sciences to members of the public and key stakeholders by promoting understanding and connection to the profession.